scitt-community/scitt-web/site-development.md

     ```

 ## Closing the container
-It is a good practice to close the container when you are done coding as it will free up memomry and resources on your base operating system.
+It is a good practice to close the container when you are done coding as it will free up memory and resources on your base operating system.
 You can do that directly inside Visual Studio Code.
 1. To close and exit the container, in Visual Studio Code, close it by typing `COMMAND+SHIFT+P`, then type `Close remote connection`, and press `return`

 ## Opening the container